 Although possibly monotonous and less dynamic than the front office, back-end operations are essential to call centers.
 These are processes that mostly deal with the organization’s data, IT, logistics, and other clerical and administrative tasks.
 Done in the background, they act as the backbone that supports all customer interactions.

-On the other hand, frontline tasks consist of customer service and its many forms, including live chat, voice, and social media support.
-It’s often the focal point of organizational management in contact centers, because these are the functions with an immediate impact to the target audience.
+It’s often the focal point of organizational management in contact centers because these are the functions with an immediate impact to the target audience.
 However, to carry out these duties successfully, agents and managers rely heavily upon the data, tools, and resources that the back office handles.
 So, when these two departments aren’t properly integrated, you’re prone to service lapses, such as giving inaccurate customer information, slow response rates, and even technical glitches.
 All these consequences can ruin the customer experience.

 Well-connected back and front operations, however, allow providers to deliver customer-centric services.
 Here’s what you can gain from connecting these two major departments.

 When frontline employees handle customer complaints, they make use of knowledge resources like company manuals and guides, tech tools, and various product and customer databases.
 The back office department must ensure that all these materials are optimized and updated to smooth out the flow of transactions.
 For example, outdated software tools can cause delays, while inaccurate database information may lead to poor decision-making.
 If the back office operations are optimized to meet the demands of the front office, you’ll be able to reduce not just the callers’ effort but also your agents’, allowing you to improve the customer experience.